-I work exclusively in defending parents accused of harming their child.
-Being accused of non-accidental injury kick starts an incredibly daunting legal process.
+Along with my team at Wollens Solicitors, I work exclusively in defending parents in care proceedings who have been accused of harming their child.
+Such allegations often kick start an incredibly daunting legal process.

 The parents I work with often tell me it’s a real struggle to find reliable information in one place about being accused of physical abuse, how care proceedings work and what they should be looking for when choosing a solicitor to represent them.
 I hope that by sharing my experiences with you I can help make the process clearer and easier to understand.
 Please get in touch at the earliest opportunity if you need legal representation or advice.